psawicki5/Django-NewBet-App/README.md

 * in module api_connection.py find function url_conn and assign your key to api_key variable.
 * migrate db
 * create superuser
-* install kronos tasks by typing in ./manage.py installtasks
+* migrate celery tables by typing in manage.py migrate djcelery
 * run redis server
 * run rabbitmq server
+* start celery worker by typing in manage.py celeryd --verbosity=2
+* start celery beat to register tasks to RabbitMQ by typing in manage.py celerybeat --verbosity=2
 * runserver Django development server
 * login as superuser
 * go to localhost:8000/add_competitions/2017 and check competitions that you want to follow/bet